 Despite the low mortgage rate, many people are still unable to afford a house, especially in the major cities.

-Inflow of foreigners helped create Portugal property bubble
+The inflow of foreigners helped create Portugal property bubble

-Another reason that explains the high prices is that the number of foreigners living in Portugal is today an historical high.
+Another reason that explains the high prices is that the number of foreigners living in Portugal is today a historical high.
 Nearly 500,000 foreigners have moved partially or permanently to Portugal.
 Not only are they in search of good weather, but also looking for lower taxes.

 Housing supply in Portugal

 Another aspect to be considered is the supply and demand within the housing market.
 You would expect that Portugal does not have a lot of houses, and so that is the reason why prices are soaring.
 In fact, it is the complete opposite.
 Out of the 19 European countries analyzed, Portugal is the country where there are more dwellings per 1,000 inhabitants.

 It is easy to understand that if demand for properties in Portugal slows down, there will be an oversupply of properties.
 If real estate investors want to eventually sell, the market can be easily flooded with properties.
 This in turn will put pressure on the prices, which should collapse quickly.

 If several investors make a run for liquidity, supply will easily outweigh the demand.
 If it happens, a new lower price will have to be established so that supply and demand are in balance.
 The European housing market has been soaring over the recent past.
 So much so that some experts are advising caution and are concerned that the effects of the pandemic might take some time to materialize.